-William Mitchell’s criminal law program integrates legal theory, ethics, and practical skills to fully prepare you for a career in criminal justice and related fields.
-Attorneys with a focus in criminal law often work as public defenders, private defense attorneys, or prosecutors; more Mitchell graduates are public defenders and prosecutors than any other Minnesota law school.
+William Mitchell’s criminal law program integrates legal theory, ethics, and practical skills to fully prepare you for a career in criminal law and related fields.
+Students with a focus in criminal law usually work as public defenders, private defense attorneys, or prosecutors; more Mitchell graduates are public defenders and prosecutors than any other Minnesota law school.
 Later in their careers, many criminal law practitioners become judges, both on the trial bench and at the appellate level.

-The program offers an expansive array of courses that cover the fundamental principles of criminal law and procedure, as well as advanced courses that cover criminal law from state, federal, and international perspectives.
+The program offers a wide array of courses that cover the fundamental principles of criminal law and procedure, as well as advanced courses that cover criminal law from state, federal, and international perspectives.
 The courses are taught by professors with real world experience in criminal law; our professors have litigated at the trial court level and argued at the United States Supreme Court.
-In addition to a thorough theoretical background, our trial advocacy program provides students with the opportunity to develop their trial skills, including direct examination, cross-examination, and giving opening and closing statements, while our clinic program allows you to represent actual clients in pending cases though the Misdemeanor Clinic and Criminal Appeals Clinic, or to assist inmates with post-conviction legal work through the Legal Assistance to Minnesota Prisoners (LAMP) Clinic.
+In addition to a thorough theoretical background, our trial advocacy program provides students with the opportunity to develop their trial skills, including direct examination, cross-examination, and giving opening and closing statements, through mock trials.
+Finally, our clinic program allows students to represent clients in pending criminal cases though the Misdemeanor Clinic and Criminal Appeals Clinic, or to assist inmates with civil legal issues through the Legal Assistance to Minnesota Prisoners (LAMP) Clinic and the Reentry Clinic.

 The Legal Practice Center is the heart of William Mitchell’s practical legal education, with nationally ranked skills courses, clinical programs, and real-world learning opportunities.
 It’s where students work with professors to put the theories they’ve learned in the classroom to work for real clients who might not otherwise have access to legal representation.